facebook/create-react-app/README.md

 ```

-Then open http://localhost:3000/ to see your app.
+Then open [http://localhost:3000/](http://localhost:3000/) to see your app.

-When you're ready to deploy to production, you can use `npm run build` to make a minified bundle ready for deployment.
+When you’re ready to deploy to production, create a minified bundle with `npm run build`.

 ## Getting Started